argmaxml/recsplain/docs/source/how-it-works.rst

 Configure
 --------------

-After you install the package, you configure the system and index your data.
+After installing the package, configure the system and index your data.

 Configure the system to tell it how to: